Welcome & Happy December, 2025

 Click here if you wish to see an archived recording of my recent 2021 “Zoom” presentation titled “Discovering Wood-warblers of Marin County,” that was the highest ever viewed Speaker Series program hosted by the Marin Audubon Society (96 people watched).

-Below, a photo of me is at the 2019 American Ornithological Society annual conference where I delivered two field research presentations, one of which highlighted the successful results of my Canada Goose management actions since 2010 at a site where my ongoing consultancy actions have included addling eggs and authoring an Integrated Goose Management Plan to successfully reduce an overpopulation of this invasive species.
+On the left, a 2025 photo of me at a recent American Ornithological Society (AOS) annual conference where I presented a topic related to the Breeding Bird Survey (that I have conducted for 27 years) — while the bottom presentation photo from a 2019 AOS annual meeting focuses the successful results of my Canada Goose management actions since 2010 at a site where addling goose eggs and authoring an Integrated Goose Management Plan have successfully reduced an overpopulation of this invasive species.

 In addition, please feel free to click on the following link immediately BELOW to read my research report that I produced for the Sonoma Land Trust, based on my ongoing coordination of avian point count surveys at the Sears Point Restoration Area (SPRA) in the North Bay of San Francisco Bay: SPRA Avian Monitoring Report